 data Stream

-Clients can creates a Stream like sockets:
+Clients can creates a Stream

-unidirectionalStream :: Connection -> IO Stream
+stream :: Connection -> IO Stream unidirectionalStream :: Connection -> IO Stream

-A server get a Stream when a new QUIC connection comes:
+when a new QUIC connection comes:

 acceptStream :: Connection -> IO (Either QUICError Stream)

-Data can be received and sent though Stream:
+Data can be received and sent though Stream

 With these APIs, I was able to develop HTTP/3 really fast.
 In the sense where a lightweight thread is used per stream, programming HTTP/3 is like HTTP/1.1.
 In the sense where frames are used, programming HTTP/3 is like HTTP/2.
 I felt that my long career for HTTP/1.1 and HTTP/2 is converged in HTTP/3!